A question about equal constraint in GP

 or

-a*b+c*d == f`` ora*b+c == eor a*b+c == f .
+a*b+c*d == f`` or a*b+c == e or a*b+c == f .

 Please read the CVX User Guide